msbani/Marketplace-App/README.md

 ## Credits

-Developed by the project author using Django and Tailwind CSS, showcasing Django apps integration for e-commerce style marketplace and real-time conversations.
+Developed using Django and Tailwind CSS, showcasing Django apps integration for e-commerce style marketplace and real-time conversations.